sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=OFHiOeV5zbQ&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy involves using the Commodity Channel Index (CCI) indicator to identify potential trend reversals and extreme market conditions.
-Here's a concise summary:
+### 1. Overview of the Article
+- Introduces an **uncommonly known trading indicator**.
+- Focuses on the **Commodity Channel Index (CCI)** as the main topic.

+### 2. Key Themes
-1. **Indicator Overview**: The CCI measures a security's price level relative to an average price over a specified period, acting as a momentum oscillator.
+- Explains that CCI is a technical indicator used to measure price levels relative to average prices over a specific period.
+- Highlights its role in identifying **extreme market conditions** such as oversold and overbought situations.
+- Emphasizes its utility for spotting **trend reversals**.

+### 3. Trading Strategy
-2. **Entry Signal**: A buy signal is triggered when the CCI drops below -90, indicating oversold conditions.
+- **Buy Signal**: Initiated when the CCI indicator drops below -90.

-3. **Exit Signal**: A sell signal occurs when the closing price exceeds yesterday's high by 100,000 units (contextually mentioned in the example).
+- **Sell Signal**: Triggered when the closing price exceeds yesterday's high by at least $100,000.

-4. **Performance Example**: This strategy has demonstrated significant returns, multiplying equity tenfold over a period, as illustrated by the 1993 example.

-This approach leverages technical analysis to capitalize on market trends and reversals using CCI for entry points and custom price targets for exits.
+### 4. Backtest Performance
+- Demonstrates a notable performance with a hypothetical equity growth from $100,000 to over $1 million in 1993.
+- Indicates a **10x multiplication** of the initial investment.

+### 5. Conclusions
+- Positions the CCI indicator as a valuable tool for traders seeking to identify trend reversals and extreme market conditions.
+- Suggests that, while not widely known, the CCI can be highly effective in certain trading strategies.
 </details>

 <details>